SUMMER VACATION IDEAS: ROAD TRIP

 New England's "Other" Capes

-For secret beaches, stylish steals, and amazing summer deals, look beyond the better-known Cape to the glorious spits of land jutting out into the Atlantic just up the coast—in Massachusetts, New Hampshire, and Maine.
+For secret beaches and amazing summer deals, look beyond the better-known Cape to the glorious spits of land jutting out into the Atlantic just up the coast.

 Cape Neddick to Cape Porpoise to Cape Elizabeth